kyma-project/istio/docs/contributor/adr/0008-rate-limit.md

 There is a limitation when it comes to header values for local rate limiting.
 Unlike global rate limiting, the `header_request` [RateLimit Action](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/route/v3/route_components.proto#envoy-v3-api-field-config-route-v3-ratelimit-action-request-headers) requires a static descriptor value for local rate limiting.
-This means that the header value is static and must be defined in RateLimit CR.
+This means that the header value and must be defined in RateLimit CR.
+The header value doesn't support regex or wildcards (`*`), so the rate limit is applied only if the header value matches the configured value.

 Example for EnvoyFilter creation based on the RateLimit CR configuration: